flofriday/brainfuck/README.md

 # Brainfuck

-A repository to play with different brainfuck implementations
+A repository to play with different brainfuck implementations.

 ## Motivation

-I am currently working on a jit compiler generator as my bachelor thesis so I wanted to actually implement some jit compiler to get a feeling for it and brainfuck is a small enough language that suits itself to it.
+I am currently working on a jit compiler generator as my bachelor thesis so I wanted to actually implement some jit compilers to get a feeling for it and brainfuck is a small enough language that it suits itself as a target.

 In the future I might use this repository to benchmark the generated JIT from my bachelor thesis and compare with other JIT libraries.